MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 # Description
 * We propose extending `CoreWebView2Environment` to include the `GetProcessInfosWithDetails` API.
-This asynchronous call returns the collection of all `ProcessInfo`s running in this `ICoreWebView2Environment` except for crashpad process.
+This asynchronous call returns a snapshot collection of `ProcessInfo`s corresponding to all currently running processes associated with this `ICoreWebView2Environment` except for crashpad process.
 This provide the same list of `ProcessInfo`s as what's provided in `GetProcessInfos`.
 Plus, this also provide the list of associated `FrameInfo`s running in the renderer process.
-Note that instead of providing the real time of `ProcessInfo`s like `GetProcessInfos`, this provide a snapshot of all `ProcessInfo`s.

 * We propose to add the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s running in the asscociated renderer process.